American Cicero

 The result this week is a show about things you should avoid doing.
 These are all ideas I thought about using for different topics, but they never quite fit.
 The first segment, for example, was something I thought about in the show on fascism, but it was left on the cutting room floor, as the professionals say.
 The last segment is something I thought of using in a show about popular culture, but I decided I did not care enough about popular culture to do a whole podcast on it.
 This show is a hunter’s stew, of sorts.

 Tonight at 8:00 PM EST I am scheduled to be the Josh Neal live stream.
 I don’t know a whole lot about him, but he seems to be interviewing people involved in dissident politics, so I figured it would be fine.
 His list of topics to discuss is free will, the near future of dissident politics and my thoughts about Donald Trump.
-The show will run about 90 minutes and you can watch it at anytime.
+The show will last about 90 minutes, and you can watch it at any time.
 Given that this livestream will happen during my designated drinking time, it should be an entertaining episode.

 This week I have the usual variety of items in the now standard format.
 Spreaker has the full show.
 I am up on Google Play now, so the Android commies can take me along when out disrespecting the country.
 I am on iTunes, which means the Apple Nazis can listen to me on their Hitler phones.
 The anarchists can catch me on iHeart Radio.
 YouTube also has the full podcast.
 Of course, there is a download link below.
 I have been de-platformed by Spotify, because they feared I was poisoning the minds of their Millennial customers.